-Starting early in the morning—or even the night before—fans reserve their seats by laying blankets on the bleachers (capacity: 800-900), or positioning chairs at the edge of Snowshoe Park.
+Fans reserve their seats early in the day by laying blankets on the bleachers (capacity: 800-900), or positioning chairs at the edge of Snowshoe Park.

 Fans also love the surprise moment in every game when a honeydew painted fluorescent yellow (to match the balls) is smuggled onto the field, tossed by the pitcher, and hit by the batter, splattering everyone nearby.
 Yellow balls are a holdover from when the game was played on snow and white balls were hard to see.

 There aren’t many home runs in snowshoe baseball, but when the ball hits the roof of American Legion Post #318 in left field, it counts as one.
 And if a ball goes into the stands, the unwritten rule is that you have to toss it back.